 If you are using a 64-bit edition of Microsoft Office:

-If you’re unsure whether you have the 32-bit or 64-bit version of Office, download the 32-bit version.
-Alternately, you can determine which version of Office you have by following these steps:
+If you’re unsure whether you have the 32-bit or 64-bit version of Office, you can determine which version you have by following these steps:

-Start Microsoft Word 2016, create a blank document, and then click File > Account > About Word.
+Start Microsoft Word, create a blank document, and then click File > Account > About Word.

-After you’ve finished downloading and installing OneNote 2016, it should be automatically associated (or re-associated) with your currently installed Microsoft Office license.
+After you’ve finished downloading and installing OneNote 2016, it will be automatically associated (or re-associated) with your currently activated Microsoft Office license.